 What Does Reflexology Feel Like?

-Foot reflexology is extremely relaxing and, in fact, many people fall asleep during the sessions.
+Foot reflexology is extremely relaxing, and many people fall asleep during the sessions.
 It isn’t ticklish, and reflexologists can amend their touch depending on whether you have particularly sensitive or tough feet.

 How Can It Help?